 Well, after 13 years on the Internet it looks like I have eventually been stung.
 I just found my Office Pro 2010 DVD’s counterfeit after two years.
 It looked fine and installed well on two PC’s (the package declares it is suitable for three PC’s) and it was activated on those two PC’s in August 2010.
 It was purchased from an Amazon re-seller and was advertised as only suitable for one PC.

-This must be the Stig of bus drivers getting his bus up this steep hill in one go without sliding all over the place in these snowy winter conditions.
+This must be the Stig of bus drivers getting his bus up this steep hill in one go without sliding all over the place.
+He did it in these snowy winter conditions on 9th November 2010.

 This is miraculous driving of the X4 service single deck bus shown here going up Saltburn Road1 between Vista Mar and the Spa Hotel at Saltburn-by-the-Sea in North Yorkshire.